In this article you will learn the 10 things you need to know about LinkedIn company pages.

 4. LinkedIn Members Can Message Company Pages

 When you enable messaging for your Page, members can send a message to communicate directly with your Page.
 When a member sends a message, they choose a conversation topic to indicate what their message is about.
 After a member selects a topic for their conversation, a Page admin can edit the topic if desired.
 You can filter messages in your inbox by conversation topic.

 We’ve tested this feature and it seems to activate when you only have one Company page admin.
 Learn more here.

 5. LinkedIn Company Pages Can Like & Comment on Certain Posts

 There are a few opportunities for your LinkedIn company page to like and comment on posts.
 The first is to view your activity when in admin view on your company page.
 This can be done from the desktop and your phone.
 You can like comments and respond to any comments made on your company page updates or made where your company page has been mentioned.

-You can also join the conversation of your chosen company page hashtags.
-If you’ve chosen 3 community hashtags the admins of your page may also be prompted in your LinkedIn Profile notifications to comment on a trending post for that hashtag as your company page.
+If you’ve chosen 3 community hashtags the admins of your page may also be prompted in their LinkedIn Profile notifications to comment on a trending post for that hashtag as your company page.
 With the option to follow other LinkedIn Company Pages, you can like and comment on the pages your page follows.

 6. LinkedIn Company Page Notifications are Getting Easier to Locate